jennifermarsman/MomsAdoptingMomsApp/README.md

 Moms Adopting Moms is a non-profit in the process of being incorporated to provide peer mentors to bio and foster moms to model what building a relationship of support looks like between these moms for long term support and assistance.
 We will also address the issue of not knowing where to go to get the resources the bio moms need by building and providing them with a mobile app built to consolidate everything they need in an A to Z step by step guide.
 Step A might be a list of Detox Centers open for them to move into immediately.
 Step G might be to attend this parenting class at this location and time.
 Step M could be reunifying with their children.
 Step Z would be the bio moms achieving their personal goals, the Department of Family and Childrens Services no longer involved, the family living happily together in a fully furnished home with enough money to pay their bills and no longer relying on assistance.
 This tool will also eventually be used to help preserve families at risk of losing their kids.
 This app should be generic, accurate, and functional enough to be able to be deployed in every county in the country that has a foster care system.

 # Project Status
 This project was developed during the Microsoft Global Hackathon 2023 with a limited time window.
 As such, it is prototype code and not ready for production usage yet.
 In particular, I want to call out the privacy concerns.
-During the course of the journey that this application walks a foster mother through, it may ask personal questions about drug usage and such.
+During the course of the journey that this application walks a biological mother through, it may ask personal questions about drug usage and such.
 We want a strong authorization and authentication solution in place before production usage.

 We have documented some of the remaining work in the [GitHub issues](https://github.com/jennifermarsman/MomsAdoptingMomsApp/issues) section.